Accelerated Prox-Level Methods for Unknown Piecewise-Smooth Optimization I: Convex Optimization: Introduction

 \end{enumerate}

 \paragraph{Certificate guarantees:} In smooth optimization, the gradient norm is a widely accepted optimality certificate~\cite{lan2023optimal}.
 It offers two essential features.
 First, it is easily verifiable: given any candidate $\bar{y}$, one can directly compute $\norm{\nabla f(\bar{y})}$ without requiring additional problem parameters.
-Second, for an $L$-smooth function satisfying the $\mu$-strongly convex property, the gradient norm tightly characterizes the optimality gap:
+Second, for an $L$-smooth $\mu$-strongly convex function, the gradient norm tightly characterizes the optimality gap: